ONLYOFFICE/office-js-api/Word/ApiPictureForm/Methods/GetTextPr.md

 # GetTextPr

 Returns the text properties from the current form.
-This method is used only for text and combo box forms.<br>Inherited From: [ApiFormBase#GetTextPr](../../ApiFormBase/Methods/GetTextPr.md)
+Used if possible for this type of form. <br>Inherited From: [ApiFormBase#GetTextPr](../../ApiFormBase/Methods/GetTextPr.md)

 ## Syntax